 A generator's exempted waste must be disposed of in a LLRWDF that is regulated and licensed by the federal NRC under 10 CFR 61, by the IEMA under 32 Ill.
 Adm.
 Code: Chapter II, Subchapters b and d, or by a licensing agency in another state, including State NARM licensing regulations for eligible NARM.

-Section 726.440 Containers Used for Disposal of Exempted Waste a) A carbon steel drum;
+Section 726.440 Containers Used for Disposal of Exempted Waste

 A generator's exempted waste must be placed in containers before it is disposed of.
 The container must be one of the following: